madlambda/nash/README.md

 ## Installation

-Before proceeding to any of the install procedures it is important that you set in your environment the **NASHPATH** variable, it will be used to find your libraries and the standard library shipped with the language.
+Before proceeding to any of the install procedures it is important that you set in your environment the **NASHPATH** and **NASHROOT** variables.

-Also add the directory **$NASHPATH/bin** to your **PATH** so you can run nash in a more practical way (although not necessary).
+The **NASHROOT** variable is used to find the stdlib, while **NASHPATH** is used to find libraries in general.
+It is important to have two different paths since this will allow you to delete all libraries (cleaning up your installation) by removing your $NASHPATH directory without affecting your base nash installation and standard library.

+If no **NASHPATH** set a default of $HOME/nash will be assumed.
+If no **NASHROOT** set a default of $HOME/nashroot will be assumed.

+The libraries lookup dir will be $NASHPATH/lib.
+The standard library lookup dir will be $NASHROOT/stdlib.

+After installing the nash binary will be located at $NASHROOT/bin.

 ### Release

-Installing is so stupid that we provide small scripts to install it.
+Installing is so stupid that we provide small scripts to do it.
 If your platform is not supported take a look at the existent ones and send a MR with the script for your platform.